Project-Oanitic/Oanitic-Issues/README.md

 3. Notice Z

 ## Additional context
-Is there anything specific else that we should know that could help us find/fix this bug?
+Is there anything specific else that i should know that could help me find/fix this bug?

 - [ ] I have included the steps to reproduce to the best I am able to share.